olaure01/ollibs/README.md

 ## Around Finite Multisets

-* `fmsetlist`               : finite multisets with Coq equality
+* `fmsetlist`               : finite multisets with Rocq equality
 * `fmsetoidlist`            : finite multisets as setoid
 * `fmsetlist_Type`          : `fmsetlist` with output in `Type`
 * `fmsetoidlist_Type`       : `fmsetoidlist` with output in `Type`